FAQ's for Lawyers

 Lawyers who would like to participate must create a username and password, provide contact information and their attorney ID number, sign the lawyer use agreement, and request approval from the website administrator.
 Before the lawyer's account is activated, the website administrator checks to ensure the lawyer is licensed in Minnesota and is in good standing with the Lawyers Professional Responsibility Board.
 Once a lawyer has been approved by the website administrator, the lawyer receives an email notification and can begin answering user questions.

 Lawyers may log in at any time to review a list of user questions and select the one(s) they want to answer.
-Lawyers will use the categories provided by the user to help determine which questions they would like to answer.
+Lawyers may use the categories provided by the user to help determine which questions they would like to answer.
 A lawyer will have the opportunity to read the full question before deciding to take it from the list and answer it.
 Once a lawyer takes a question from the list, the lawyer has 3 days to answer it.
 Once a lawyer takes a question, it is no longer visible to any other lawyer.
 If you are not able to answer a question after taking it, please contact the administrator at email@example.com to request the question be returned to the available questions queue.

 Lawyers will be allowed to ask follow-up questions through the website if they need additional information in order to answer the user's question.
 The lawyer's name will be revealed to the user.
 The lawyer's contact information will not be shared with the user.
 Once a lawyer answers a question, the user will be asked to accept the answer or send a follow up question to the lawyer.